-Lanugo begins to grow over your baby’s entire body, which is a fine, downy covering of hair to help protect the skin while in uterus for the remainder of the pregnancy.
+Lanugo begins to grow over your baby’s entire body, which is a fine, downy covering of hair to help protect the skin while in the uterus for the remainder of the pregnancy.

 The liver begins to produce bile and the spleen is starting to produce red blood cells.

+New skill – your baby can now pee!
 The kidneys produce urine that is released into the amniotic fluid that surrounds your baby.
 This will continue right up until the baby is born.

 Your uterus is still pressing down on your bowels, as well as the hormones interfering with your digestion, making constipation more likely than ever.
 Be sure to maintain a balanced diet and drink lots of fluids to help alleviate constipation.

-The veins in your chest and breasts may become more noticeable due to increase of circulation and the developing mammary glands.
+The veins in your chest and breasts may become more noticeable due to an increase of circulation and the developing mammary glands.
 Your areolas may become darker.
 This is all a necessary process to get your body ready for breastfeeding once the new baby arrives.

 14 weeks pregnant, some women will notice that their breasts are becoming fuller or still very tender, while others may not have any of these symptoms.
 Each pregnancy is different and your symptoms may differ from those of your friend or neighbor.